Liceo Morin, Chirignago 6.12.2018

 Together with Riccardo Bottazzo of Eco Magazine and Global Project and Chiara Buratti of the Comitato No Grandi Navi, we gave four lessons in a row to all the students of the Morin high school in Chirignago (near Mestre).
 The main aim was to stimulate them to get properly informed about environmental and related issues in order to participate in all the choices and political decisions that will determine our future.
 It was also a chance to sample views of Venice from the surrounding territory.
 The student council invited us and have planned more sessions in 2019.
 WahV’s advice was to go beyond guest speakers and start a dialogue with the school maintenance and management to find ways of saving energy and resources starting here and now.

-> Discussing about the Venice’s ecosystem with the students and professors from Colorado College
+Discussing Venice’s ecosystem with students and professors from Colorado College

 WahV met the students from Colorado College in the frame of their the course “Introduction to Global Climate Change”.

 Among the fundamentals of the Earth system, the natural forces that drive Earth’s climate, the paleoclimate records, the students had the chance to look more closely at the impacts of climate change as well as policy responses for adaptation and mitigation in Venice.

 Mapping the City with the University of Buffalo

 We are here Venice was very pleased to be invited by the University of Buffalo to participate in their “Mapping the City” workshop during their two-week study abroad programme in August.

 We are here Venice’s So Young Han joined 15 students from the school of Architecture and Planning as well as Nicholas Rajkovich, UB assistant professor of architecture; Joyce Hwang, associate professor and associate chair of architecture at UB; and Greg Delaney, Clinical assistant professor of architecture.

 As they walked from Garage San Marco to Laguna Viva, the group discussed air quality issues, citizen science and monitoring the environment.